-Condition 1: The Condition 2: The

-planned route and operator has is within the scope of

-the planned service provided in provided all air CAT.GEN.MPA.205(a).

-diversion routes are all airspace blocks navigation service

-included in airspace determined by providers

-blocks where ATS Condition 1 is competent for the

-surveillance service supported by ATC airspace blocks

-is normally surveillance determined by

-provided. systems locating the Condition 1 with

-provided. aircraft at time the necessary

-intervals with contact

-adequate duration. information.

-aucquaic duration. mormation.
+Condition 1: The Condition 2: The Condition 3: The Case considered: Aeroplane that planned route and ATS surveillance operator has is within the scope of the planned service provided in provided all air CAT.GEN.MPA.205(a). diversion routes are all airspace blocks navigation service included in airspace determined by providers blocks where ATS Condition 1 is competent for the surveillance service supported by ATC airspace blocks is normally surveillance determined by provided. systems locating the Condition 1 with aircraft at time the necessary intervals with contact adequate duration. information.

+Attachment No. CA-IS-PART CAT Att.
 Conditions 1, 2 and 3 are met altogether.
-The flight does not need to be

-tracked (refer to

-CAT.GEN.MPA.205(b)).
-Note:

-The operator should check at

-regular time intervals that

-Conditions 1, 2 and 3 are still met

-(refer to AMC2

-CAT.GEN.MPA.205).

-Either Constition 1.
-C The flight shall be tweeter to the few

-Either Condition 1, C Condition 2 or Conditio n 3 18 not met.
-The flight shall be tracked (refer

-to CAT.GEN.MPA.205(b) ).

-Note: Lack of aircraft tracking

-data due to a temporary or

-unexpected issue may be

-acceptable (refer to AMC1

-CAT.GEN.MPA.205 ).
-Examples

-of issues (list is indicative and not

-exhaustive): airborne equipment

-found inoperative, transmission

-link disturbed by environmental

-factors; issue with the ground-

-based infrastructure or the space-

-based infrastructure.

-1
+The flight does not need to be tracked (refer to CAT.GEN.MPA.205(b)).
+Note: The operator should check at regular time intervals that Conditions 1, 2 and 3 are still met (refer to AMC2 CAT.GEN.MPA.205).
+Either Condition 1, Condition 2 or Condition 3 is not me to CAT.GEN.MPA.205(b) ).
+Note: Lack of aircraft tracking data due to a temporary or unexpected issue may be acceptable (refer to AMC1 CAT.GEN.MPA.205 ).
+Examples of issues (list is indicative and not exhaustive): airborne equipment found inoperative, transmission link disturbed by environmental factors; issue with the ground-based infrastructure or the space-based infrastructure.